Conducting Business for New York State

 “…to provide a trade association for all freight railroads that operate in the State of New York to advocate for the rights and needs of railroads and their customers, as well as to encourage economic growth within the state of New York.”

 – RONY Mission Statement

-In conjunction with the Association of American Railroads, the freight rail industry joined the U.S. Department of Transportation (USDOT), the Federal Railroad Adminstration (FRA) and the Pipeline and Hazardous Materials Safety Administration in announcing a series of agreed-upon voluntary operating practices for moving crude oil by rail which includes the following:
+In conjunction with the Association of American Railroads, the freight rail industry joined the U.S. Department of Transportation (USDOT), the Federal Railroad Administration (FRA) and the Pipeline and Hazardous Materials Safety Administration (PHMSA) in announcing a series of agreed-upon voluntary operating practices for moving crude oil by rail which includes the following measures:

 - Increased track inspections

 - Use of rail traffic routing technology to aid in the determination of the safest and most secure rail routes